akroshko/emacs-otlb/README.md

     ln -s ~/.config/antfs-cli $ANTCONFIG

-I keep `$OTLBLOGS` directory in my [Dropbox](https://www.dropbox.com) and have had no issues with using this package on both my desktop and laptop.
 The appropriate value for the `$ANTID` variable can be found by the name of the new sub-directory in `$ANTCONFIG` corresponding to a 10 digit number after `antfs-cli` is run for the first time.
 The `$ANTDEVICENAME` variable simply corresponds to a convenient unique name for the particular device.

+## Requirements to produce maps of activities

+Additional Debian 9 package requirements to installing making maps using OpenStreetMap data are:

+    sudo apt-get install osmctools postgis postgis-doc postgresql-9.6 postgresql-contrib postgresql-doc

+Additional *Python* packages are:

+    sudo pip install nik4

+TODO: instructions for installing the relevant packages

 Downloading data
 ================